MeMChips/gween-theme/README.md

-# gween-theme
-The Gween Theme
+# The Gween Theme

+A green coloured theme for aliucord. also my first theme.

+# Updates

+I'll definitely keep updat this